deingithub/Bampersand/README.md

 # Bampersand

 Simple Utility Bot for Discord written in Crystal and discordcr.
-See https://15318.de/bampersand for documentation.
+See [the project wiki](https://git.15318.de/Dingens/Bampersand/wiki) for documentation.

 ## Development